Skip to main content

 2 min read

-Kapil Joshi, CEO at Quess IT Staffing, summed up the sentiment when he told AIM, “High‑density AI teams give us faster go‑to‑market, superior user e…”
+As more Indian companies throw AI resources at the problem, the real question is whether the extra heads actually turn into a measurable edge.
+Kapil Joshi, CEO of Quess IT Staffing, summed it up for AIM when he said, “High-density AI teams give us faster go-to-market, superior user e…”

 The approach also extends to complex functions where AI intersects with domain expertise, creating a new class of "assisted professionals" across banking, pharma, retail, and more.
 Kapil Joshi, CEO at Quess IT Staffing told AIM that "High-density AI teams give us faster go-to-market, superior user experiences, and significantly higher productivity and scalability."
 Simply put, the organisations that concentrate AI talent move faster, innovate better, and win more, he added.
 The EY India GCC Pulse Survey 2025 that AIM accessed revealed that India-based GCCs are moving from experimentation to enterprise-scale adoption of AI, with 58% currently investing in Agentic AI and 83% in GenAI.